-α-mannosidosis is a rare, autosomal, recessively inherited lysosomal storage disease caused by deficiency of the enzyme α-D-mannosidase.
+α-mannosidosis is a rare, autosomal, recessively inherited lysosomal storage disease caused by a deficiency of the enzyme α-D-mannosidase.

-This leads to accumulation of oligosaccharides (large sugar molecules) in a number of organs including the brain, kidney and liver.
+This leads to accumulation of oligosaccharides (large sugar molecules) in a number of organs including the brain, kidney, and liver.

 Age of onset and progression of clinical signs can be variable, which may reflect some degree of heterogeneity (variability) in the degree of enzyme deficiency.
 Reported clinical signs include:

 - Ataxia (uncoordinated walking)